A Complete Characterization of Statistical Query Learning with Applications to Evolvability

 \subsection{The Statistical Query Learning Model}

 In the {\em statistical query model} of Kearns \cite{Kearns:98} the learning algorithm is given access to STAT($f,D$) -- a {\em statistical query oracle} for target concept $f$ with respect to distribution $D$ instead of $\exoracle{D}{f}$.
-A query to this oracle is a function $\psi : X \times \pmi \rightarrow \pmi$.
-The oracle may respond to the query with any value $v$ satisfying $|\E_D[\psi(x,f(x))] - v| \leq \tau$ where $\tau \in [0,1]$ is a real number called the {\em tolerance} of the query.
+A query to this oracle is a pair $(\psi,\tau)$ where $\psi : X \times \pmi \rightarrow \pmi$ and $\tau >0$.
+The oracle may respond to the query with any value $v$ satisfying $|\E_D[\psi(x,f(x))] - v| \leq \tau$ where $\tau$ is referred to as the {\em tolerance} of the query.
 For convenience, we allow the query functions to be real-valued in the range $[-1,1]$.
 As it has been observed by Aslam and Decatur \cite{AslamDecatur:98}, this extension is equivalent to the original SQ model.

 An algorithm $\A$ is said to learn $C$ in time $t$ from statistical queries of tolerance $\tau$ if $\A$ PAC learns $C$ using STAT($f,D$) in place of the example oracle.
 In addition, each query $\psi$ made by $\A$ has tolerance $\tau$ and can be evaluated in time $t$.
-The {\em statistical query learning complexity} of $C$ over $D$ is the minimum number of queries of tolerance $\tau$ required to learn $C$ over $D$ to accuracy $\eps$ and is denoted by $\SLC(C,D,\eps,\tau)$.
+The {\em statistical query learning complexity} of $C$ over $D$ is the minimum number of queries of tolerance $\tau$ sufficient to learn $C$ over $D$ to accuracy $\eps$ and is denoted by $\SLC(C,D,\eps,\tau)$.

 The algorithm is said to (efficiently) SQ learn $C$ if $t$ is polynomial in $n$ and $1/\epsilon$, and $\tau$ is lower-bounded by the inverse of a polynomial in $n$ and $1/\epsilon$.

 The SQ learning model extends to the agnostic setting analogously.
 That is, random examples from $A$ are replaced by queries to the SQ oracle STAT$(A)$.
 For a query $\psi$ as above, STAT$(A)$ returns a value $v$ satisfying $|\E_{\la x,b\ra\sim A}[\psi(x,b)] - v| \leq \tau$.
 We denote the {\em agnostic statistical query learning complexity} of $C$ over $D$ by $\ASLC(C,D,\eps,\tau)$.